-- dependent students/apprentices; OR - farm assets if the student/apprentice or their partner has a current drought relief exceptional circumstances certificate or is in receipt of a Farm Household Allowance payment.
+- dependent students/apprentices; OR - farm assets if the student/apprentice or their partner has a current drought relief exceptional circumstances certificate.

 65.2 The Personal Assets Test

 ABSTUDY Living Allowance is not payable if the combined assets of the student/apprentice and partner, if the student/apprentice is partnered, exceed the personal assets test limits.